OctopusDeploy/docs/docs/deploying-applications/deploy-java-applications.md

 See [Defining Context Paths](#context_path) for more information on how context paths are assigned in WildFly.

+This may also be caused by an error that prevents the application being deployed from starting up.
+Check the application server logs for more information.

 ### WILDFLY-DEPLOY-ERROR-0008
 There was an error enabling the package in the standalone server